simonesilvestroni/css-responsive-photogallery/README.md

 ## Notes

-- The markup is bloated with a ton of utility classes from Bootstrap, as that was the CSS framework I was using back then (I sonce moved away from the concept).
+- The markup is bloated with a ton of _utility classes_ from Bootstrap, as that was the CSS framework I was using back then (I since moved away from the concept).